2018 Connecticut Senate election: Background

-2016 General Election
+2016 general election

-In the 2016 Connecticut State Senate election, Democrats lost their 21-15 majority as Republican achieved a net gain of three seats.
+In the 2016 Connecticut State Senate election, Democrats lost their 21–15 majority as Republican achieved a net gain of three seats.
 The resulting 18–18 tie made procedural changes necessary.
-A power-sharing agreement was reached dividing control of the chamber, splitting the committees 50-50 and giving power to the Republicans to call procedural votes to bring legislation to the chamber floor, while Democratic Lt.
+A power-sharing agreement was reached dividing control of the chamber, splitting the committees 50–50 and giving power to the Republicans to call procedural votes to bring legislation to the chamber floor, while Democratic Lt.
 Gov. Nancy Wyman retained the ability to break tied votes.

-2017 Special Elections
+2017 special elections

 On January 4, 2017, shortly before the begin of 2017 legislative session, two State Senators resigned in order to pursue other offices.
-Democratic Senator Eric Coleman and Republican Senator Rob J. Kane resigned to pursue other state offices just minutes before the opening of the session in a deal of the parties which retained the partisan balance of the State Senate.
+Democratic senator Eric Coleman and Republican senator Rob J. Kane resigned to pursue other state offices just minutes before the opening of the session in a deal of the parties which retained the partisan balance of the state senate.

-Coleman was nominated by Governor Dannel Malloy for a judgeship on the Superior Court and was confirmed in May 2018 by the State Senate in a 23–13 vote and the State House in a close 74–72 vote.
+Coleman was nominated by Governor Dannel Malloy for a judgeship on the Superior Court and was confirmed in May 2018 by the state senate in a 23–13 vote and the state house in a close 74–72 vote.
 Opponents of his nomination argued that because of the budget crisis the State could not afford the judges.
 Rob Kane was appointed as the Republican Auditor of Public Accounts, a post overseeing an agency that exist twice and is a patronage post of both parties in General Assembly.
-Kane was confirmed by the State House by a voice vote and the State Senate by a 32–1 vote.
+Kane was confirmed by the state house by a voice vote and the state senate by a 32–1 vote.
 He serves with Democrat John C. Geragosian.
 His predecessor Robert Ward had retired in December 2016.

-On February 28, 2017, Democratic State Representative Douglas McCrory was elected to Coleman's seat by a 72-25 margin against Republican nominee Michael McDonald while Republican State Representative Eric Berthel was elected to Kane's seat by a 54-44 margin against Democratic nominee Greg Cava.
-Therefore, the special elections did not alter the partisan makeup of the Senate which remained tied 18-18.
+On February 28, 2017, Democratic state representative Douglas McCrory was elected to Coleman's seat by a 72–25 margin against Republican nominee Michael McDonald while Republican state representative Eric Berthel was elected to Kane's seat by a 54–44 margin against Democratic nominee Greg Cava.
+Therefore, the special elections did not alter the partisan makeup of the Senate which remained tied 18–18.

-2017 Budget conflict
+2017 budget conflict

 On July 1, 2017, Connecticut entered its fiscal year without an enacted budget for the first time since 2009.
 A government shutdown was avoided by an executive order by Governor Dannel Malloy.
 The executive order imposed funding cuts to road repairs, school districts and non-profit organizations among other cuts.
-In June 2017, House and Senate Democrats had been unable to even agree on a provisional budget, while Republicans offered an budget that included savings due to changes to the collective bargaining of state employees.
+In June 2017, House and Senate Democrats had been unable to even agree on a provisional budget, while Republicans offered a budget that included savings due to changes to the collective bargaining of state employees.
 Among Democrats legislators, a liberal faction tried to avoid cuts to social security while a moderate faction tried to avoid tax increases.